-Reading my parenting books, eating my Taco Bell.
+There I was: pregnant, reading my parenting books, eating my Taco Bell.
 I thought "My kid won't watch TV.
 My kid won't even want to watch TV.
 In fact, we're not going to have a TV.
-And if we do (because I think I felt a little pang when the thought crossed my mind), we'll have it on a stand on casters in a closet that we can pull out and roll across the room for special nights, like Tuesday and Thursday and Friday and maybe Sunday for football or an SVU marathon.
-But not every day, all the time.
+And if we do—" because I think I felt a little pang when the thought crossed my mind "—we'll have it on a stand on casters in a closet that we can pull out and roll across the room for special nights, like Tuesday and Thursday and Friday and maybe Sunday for football or an SVU marathon.
+But not every day, all the time."
 (I felt a bit of a pang there, too).

 Fast Forward to Baby Life

-But first, Mommy is going to nurse, every second of every freakin' day.
+But first, Mommy is going to nurse, every second of every day.
 Did you know that simply by making milk (and I'm not out milking cows here; I'm just making it), I was burning 500 calories?
 Let me ask you: how exhausted were you after you last burned 500 calories?
 I bet your neck was stiff at the gym while looking up at the news or the last episode of King of Queens while trudging on the treadmill for your third straight hour.
 I bet you went home and took a shower.
 I hadn't seen a shower in DAYS.

-I imagine, back in the olden days, when there was no TV, that people put on their ten layers of clothing and their hard pointy shoes, then calmly and peacefully found a moor to explore.
-They wore ten layers of clothing for a reason and it's not because of the weather.
-They were, simply put, bored out of their tiny minds.
-Barnes & Noble was light years away, so they weren't reading like literate snobs - they were merely written about by literate snobs.
-And the local pub was practically in the ocean on a rock called "Take a Nip."
-They had governesses and manors and a yard as big as England.
-Looking out my window right now, I see a wood shop that does whatever, in the same lot as a gun shop doing ... whatever.
-I see at least eight houses side by side, divided by a one-way street , and a lot of fences.
+There are no moors here.
+There are cars and roads and animals and strangers.
 I can't sit back on the veranda and watch as my son explores the world, learns, becomes inspired, and returns to say "Look what I've found, Mother.
 An exquisite piece of coral.
 Can I keep it, Mother?
 I'd like to add it to my collection!"
 I have to hold my son's hand if we step out the door.
 I have to run after him and teach him, every half a second, that "Don't go in the street!" means "Mommy is going to go inside and put on Caillou.
 Want to come?"

 Oh, yes.
 In my year of exhausting nursing, I also blissfully caught up on my shows and found new ones when I'd seen every episode of my stand-bys.
 But all that had to change when my son stared wide-eyed at the Compass Killer's latest victim.
 My son can't see this!
 Where the heck are the kid channels?
-Where are his parents?!

 And the tension began.
 The self-wrought Mommy guilt versus the self-forced Mommy sense.
 "I grew up watching TV.
 I know for damn sure I wasn't collecting sea shells and scrapbooking!"
-As I watched my son sort of watch TV and sort of not, then zone out completely and nearly topple over from exhaustion, I decided I had to get a little serious (feel that pang again?
-So you sympathize.
-So sweet...)
-I had realized that I did not have the energy to nurse him, clean the house, cook dinner, vacuum ten times a day (kids are so messy!), give baths, change diapers, go grocery shopping, hug my husband, teach manners, teach language, teach morals and values, pick rice up off the floor, wipe the sour milk smell from my unshowered body and eat my delicious bon-bons while still doing all I needed to interact with him!
+As I watched my son sort of watch TV and sort of not, then zone out completely and nearly topple over from exhaustion, I decided I had to get a little serious.
+I realized that I did not have the energy to nurse him, clean the house, cook dinner, vacuum ten times a day (kids are so messy!), give baths, change diapers, go grocery shopping, hug my husband, teach manners, teach language, teach morals and values, pick rice up off the floor, wipe the sour milk smell from my unshowered body, and eat my delicious bon-bons while still doing all I needed to interact with him!
 My child!

 You ever see a zombie?
 Godzilla?
 A five-day old pizza left by the heater?
 No?
 I'll show you a picture I took of me and put on Facebook—on a good day, because I wore lipstick.